CodersSquad/ap-labs/challenges/second-partial/README.md

-Challenge:  First Term Partial
+Challenge: Second Partial Exam
 ==============================

-This is the first term challenge-based exam for the Advanced Programming Class.
+This is the second term challenge-based partial exam for the Advanced Programming Class.
 Below you will find each of the challenge's parts details.

 - This is an individual challenge, keep the focus on you work.
 - You're free to use the internet for coding references.